 For full-time students, the maximum course load is 18 hours per semester and the minimum course load is 10 hours per semester.
 For part-time students, the maximum course load is twelve hours per semester and the minimum course load is eight hours per semester.

-To complete the J.D., students must take the Required Core Curriculum—first year courses of Civil Procedure, Contracts, Criminal Law, Legal Writing, Legislation & the Regulatory State, Property and Torts—and Constitutional Law, as well as six additional required courses: Evidence, Professional Responsibility, a third semester of Legal Writing, a Perspective course, an experiential skills course, and a course in which they satisfy the Upper Level Writing Requirement.
+To complete the J.D., students must take the Required Core Curriculum—first year courses of Civil Procedure, Contracts, Criminal Law, Legal Writing, Legislation & the Regulatory State, Property and Torts—and Constitutional Law, as well as six additional required courses: Evidence, Professional Responsibility, a third semester of Legal Writing, an experiential skills course, and a course in which they satisfy the Upper Level Writing Requirement.
 The Required Core Curriculum is completed in the first two years, whether one is full-time or part time.
 See the Graduation Requirements Worksheets.